jasti/jasti.github.io/_posts/2014-08-07-solutions.markdown

 <h2>Fixing The Sales Demo Hangover </h2>

 Sales is a hard job and sales engineers do everything in their power to control the things they can during a demo.
 More often than not, client will see a stellar demo but the cobwebs don’t get exposed until the client starts using it.
 The devil always lies in the details.
-Sales does a stellar job with sandboxed data but come implementation time, the product doesn’t suit all possible use-cases.
+Sales does a fantastic job with sandboxed data but come implementation time, the product doesn’t suit all possible use-cases.
 Almost no product ever does.
 The client is unhappy even before the product is live!

-Instead, by assigning a consultant to the implementation, he is able to provide most value by building workarounds where the product completely satisfies the use-case, maintaining the client relationship and best of all channeling these edge use-cases back into the product.
+Instead, by assigning a consultant to the implementation, he is able to provide most value by building workarounds where the product doesn't completely satisfy the use-case, maintaining the client relationship and best of all, channeling these edge use-cases back into the product.
 If those features get added to the next sprint release, it is a win-win situation for both the client and the product.

 <h2> Configuration vs Customization </h2>